kevinfrei/EMP/README.md

 - Transcode for phone (dump stuff out ready to import into iTunes, for example)
   - The lion's share of the work for this is already in my `@freik/media-utils` module.
+- **main** Version the persistence data.
+I have troubles if I change the disk format :/

 ### UI Improvements